threadi/external-files-in-media-library/readme.txt

 Each release of this plugin will only be published if it fulfills the following conditions:

-* PHPStan check for possible bugs
+* PHPStan check for possible bugs.
-* Compliance with WordPress Coding Standards
+* Compliance with WordPress Coding Standards.
-* No failures during PHP Compatibility check
+* No failures during PHP Compatibility check.
+* No exceptions during PHP Unit Tests.

 ---